alenlis/alenlis/README.md

 - 🤔 I’m looking for help with donate
 - 💬 Ask me about something
 - 📫 How to reach me: inst: @alen.lis
+-
-*- ⚡ Fun fact: i dont speak Eanglish*
+*- ⚡ Fun fact: i dont speak English*